top of page

 12339452_1264492603576570_3909428127410058556_o_edited.jpg

-In 2008, he graduated from the University of Northern Iowa in Cedar Falls, Iowa as the first student to receive a BA in Theatre with all three emphases the school offered: Performance, Design and Production, and Drama for Youth.
+In 2008, he graduated from the University of Northern Iowa in Cedar Falls, Iowa, as the first student to receive a BA in Theatre with all three emphases the school offered: Performance, Design and Production, and Drama for Youth.
 While at UNI, he acted, directed, designed, and was a TA in the scene studio and classroom.
 He served as the President and Vice President of the UNI Student Theatre Association, producing and working on multiple productions.
 In addition, he spent three summers as a carpenter with the Texas Shakespeare Festival.

-In 2017, he won Best Lighting Design from both the Omaha Theatre Arts Guild Awards and the Omaha Arts and Entertainment Awards for his work on "Carrie: The Musical" with SNAP!
+In 2017, he won Best Lighting Design from the Omaha Theatre Arts Guild Awards and the Omaha Arts and Entertainment Awards for his work on "Carrie: The Musical" with SNAP!
 Productions.

 After working on over 100 productions and countless workshops, he returned to graduate school to focus on his love of lighting design, learn new skills like projections and digital rendering, and gain experience teaching at the university level.
 Since returning to school, he's worked on multiple plays, dance recitals, and operas.
-He is currently the Lighting Director at The Shed Smokehouse and Juke Joint, working on concerts with groups such as George Clinton and Parliament Funkadelic, Zach Bryan, and Drive-By Truckers.
+He is also the Lighting Director at The Shed Smokehouse and Juke Joint, working on concerts with groups such as George Clinton and Parliament Funkadelic, Zach Bryan, and Drive-By Truckers.

 bottom of page